Skip to main content

 So on to plan B...Kristen said, "Dad, why don't you just submit a DNA test and see what comes up?"
 So that's what I did.
 Funny though, after I received the test kit it sat on the kitchen counter for about three weeks before I sent it in.
 Was I feeling some fear over this?
 Maybe.
 Probably.
 But eventually I sent it in, and a number of days later, on a Friday, received a notification that the results were in.
 I discovered that my heritage is from Northern England and Wales, and that my closest relative was Adam...because he had sent his DNA in previously.
 And then there was a long list of first and second cousins and most of them had the last name Hansen.
 Well, I thought, now what?
 Almost right away I received a message from a young lady in Oklahoma telling me that I might be related to her uncle Wayne, who lived in Dallas but was currently on vacation in California.
 She would have him call me...

 Monday while I was at work I received two messages, one from Wayne and another from Mike, who lives in St. George.
 After work that night, when I got home, with my heart beating a mile a minute, I called Wayne's number and talked with him for maybe twenty minutes.
 He thought we could be half brothers, but that if I talked with Mike I could get more detailed information.
-After talking with Wayne I called Mike, and he was pretty excited!
+After talking with Wayne I called Mike, and he was really excited!
 We talked for about an hour, and I learned that he and I, along with his sister Paula, were probably full brothers and sister.
 Our mother's name was Julia, and she had lived in Logan, Utah but for some reason had gone to Sacramento to give birth to me, who was her fourth child...third with the man who was Mike and Paula's father.
 Mike was a year older than I was...to the month...and Wayne was a year younger than I was...to the month.
 So Mike was born in April of 1953, I was born in April of 1954, and Wayne was born in April of 1955, with a different father.
 Crazy, right?
-Mike also shared that both he and Paula had been adopted as well, by a family in Logan, and had grown up just a short distance from their birth family, but never knew it.
+Mike also shared that both he and Paula had been adopted as well, by a family in Logan, and had grown up just a short distance from their birth family, but never knew them.
 Mike discovered his birth family when he was twenty-seven years old, but Julia had passed away in 1971, at the age of forty-one, so the three of us never met her.
 Mike did meet, and talk with, Julia's mother, grandma Gladys, who told him that he had a brother who was a year younger than he was, and had been born in Sacramento.
 Mike told me, "I've been looking for you since I was twenty-seven years old!"

 After these two phone conversations Marilyn asked me how I felt, and I just wasn't sure.
 It all felt a little surreal and a little strange, especially when Wayne and Mike told me that I was one of ten children Julia had!
 So all my life it had been Diane and I, and now there were nine more brothers and sisters!
 I was excited and nervous and grateful for what would maybe be a new adventure and new relationships, and I didn't sleep very well that night...